18 SOAP Note Examples and Templates 2025

 How do I handle disagreements about session content?

-Document both perspectives using phrases like "Client reports..." and "Therapist observed...".
+Document both perspectives clearly using attributive phrases like "Client reports..." and "Therapist observed..." without suggesting either is incorrect.
+Maintain a respectful, non-judgmental tone throughout.

 How detailed should the Plan section be?